-Dr. , (rank), is being considered for tenure and promotion to associate professor this year at The University of Tennessee, Knoxville.
-I would very much appreciate your assessment of Dr. 's professional performance.
+EXAMPLE Dear: Dr, (rank), is being considered for tenure and promotion to associate professor this year at The University of Tennessee, Knoxville.
+I would very much appreciate your assessment of Dr's professional performance.
 University policy mandates that I seek evaluations of a candidate from professionals who are qualified to judge the candidate's research/creative achievement, scholarly qualities, career development, and contributions to the discipline.
 Of particular value would be a frank appraisal of: (1) his/her research abilities and creative achievements, including papers given at scholarly meetings; (2) the quality of his/her publications or other creative work; (3) his/her reputation or standing in the field; (4) his/her potential for further growth and achievement; (5) and whether he/she would be ranked among the most capable and promising scholars in his/her area.
-It would also be particularly helpful to us in our deliberations if you could rate Dr. 's contributions in comparison with others you have known at the same stage of professional development.
-A copy of his/her curriculum vitae and a sample of pertinent publications, and the departmental and collegiate statements of criteria and expectations for tenure and/or promotion are included.
-Please also describe the nature of your association with Dr. .

-We are aware of the imposition that this inquiry provides; however, we assure you that guidance from scholars like you is vital to our decision-making process.
-An early report would be most appreciated as we do hope to have all letters in the file by November 1, .
-You should be aware that the State of Tennessee has a Freedom of Information Law, and therefore, we are unable to guarantee that the candidate will not request to see your letter.
+It would also be particularly helpful to us in our deliberations if you could rate Dr We are aware of the imposition that this inquiry provides; however, we assure you that guidance from scholars like you is vital to our decision-making process.
+An early report would be most appreciated as we do hope to have all letters in the file by November 1, You should be aware that the State of Tennessee has a Freedom of Information Law, and therefore, we are unable to guarantee that the candidate will not request to see your letter.
 However, your letter is not provided to the candidate unless the candidate specifically requests it in writing.
 Thank you for your assistance in this matter which is of such great importance to us.
+Sincerely,